-In the seventies, two seminal contributions, Nordhaus (1975) and Hibbs (1977), initiated the literature on political business cycles2 (PBC).
-Nordhaus (1975) presented a model of opportunistic incumbents that manipulate the economy before elections in order to appear more competent and increase their probability of reelection.
-The model is based on adaptive expectations of voters and admits that incumbents are able to push the economy to their preferred combination of inflation and unemployment by manipulating fiscal and monetary policy.
-Therefore, before elections, incumbents generate an inflation surprise to decrease the unemployment rate and conquer a higher number of votes.
+In the seventies, two seminal contributions, Nordhaus (1975) and Hibbs (1977), initiated the literature on political business cycles (PBC).
+Nordhaus (1975) presented a model of opportunistic incumbents that manipulate the economy before elections in order to appear more competent and increase their probability of re-election.
+The model assumes that voters' expectations are formed adaptively and that incumbent politicians are able to control fiscal and monetary policy in a way that permits them to realize their preferred combination of inflation and unemployment.
+Therefore, before elections, incumbents generate an inflation surprise to decrease the unemployment rate and secure a higher number of votes.
 Hibbs (1977) introduced the first partisan model.
 Shortly, it predicts that once in power, politicians try to favour the groups of the population by which they were elected.
 Parties have, therefore, different objectives for economic variables.
 In particular, Hibbs admits that left wing parties are supported by the lower classes of society, who suffer the most with unemployment increases, and consequently, when elected, they are mainly concerned with reducing unemployment.
 On the other hand, right wing parties obtain most of their votes from the upper classes of the population, who dislike inflation more than unemployment.
-When in office they, therefore, focus on price stabilization.
-Like in Nordhaus (1975), Hibbs (1977) admits a short-run Phillips curve exploitable through monetary and fiscal policy.
+When in office they therefore focus on price stabilization.
+As in Nordhaus (1975), Hibbs (1977) admits a short-run Phillips curve exploitable through monetary and fiscal policy.